 Compassionate attorneys are more than just someone to argue the details of your case.
 They help you understand your case, offer the support you need to fight for the respect you deserve, and above all, they stand up for you.

 That’s where we come in.

-At Giroux Trial Attorneys, we know that our clients come to us in the most difficult moments of their lives.
+At Giroux Pappas Trial Attorneys, we know that our clients come to us in the most difficult moments of their lives.
 That’s why all of our attorneys treat their clients with the care they would give to their own families.

-If you or a loved one is considering a sexual harassment lawsuit, you need a sexual harassment attorney that will work with you and approach your case with the diligence and dedication of a trial attorney, one who knows what it takes to win.
+If you or a loved one is considering a sexual harassment lawsuit, you need a sexual harassment attorney that will work with you and approach your case with the diligence and dedication of a trial attorney, one who knows what it takes to be successful.
 Our team is made of attorneys who do the work, who value honesty, hard work, and commitment above all else.

 If you need to speak with an attorney about your options, schedule your free consultation today.